 - You contribute to making your community a better, healthier, greener place

 1. Must commit to a weekly 4-hour shift in exchange for a share of vegetables.
-Shifts times available are Sundays 9-1pm, and 8-noon other days.
+Shifts times potentially available are Sundays 9-1pm, and 8-noon other days.
 If you need a different schedule, we can discuss your needs.

 4. Must have reliable transportation back and forth from the farm.
 We are just two miles outside of Shepherdstown.
 It currently is NOT practical to bike to the farm.
+It is quite likely we could arrange a ride to the CSA garden for you.

 6. We will have to get work done quickly and efficiently.
 You must come willing to work and be able and willing to take instruction.